realmatterio/PQC-2035/README.md

 ### 2.4 Hyperledger Besu

 **Hyperledger Besu**, an open-source Ethereum client under the Hyperledger project, supports permissioned networks tailored for enterprise needs.
-It handles transaction signing, consensus (e.g., IBFT 2.0), and P2P communication, which we enhance with PQC via <a href="https://www.ironcap.ca">IronCAP</a>'s ICC OpenSSL and ICCHSM.
+It handles transaction signing, consensus (e.g., QBFT or IBFT 2.0), and P2P communication, which we enhance with PQC via <a href="https://www.ironcap.ca">IronCAP</a>'s ICC OpenSSL and ICCHSM.

 ### 2.5 ICCHSM